Background

 Okay, Shoshanim, onwards, Jewish soldiers to borderline land.

 Now, you talk to any borderline, and you talk to anyone who has the misfortune of being with the borderline or the fortune of being with the borderline, depending on one's free elections, and they will tell you that borderlines switch.
 They suddenly change on a dime.
 They disappear as one personality, and they reappear a microsecond later as another personality.
+And the two personalities have very little in common.
+They're mutually exclusive almost.

 And this is what I call self-states.

 Now, I've developed a whole theory of self-states.
 And in my theory, everyone has self-states.
 Healthy people also have self-states.
+Self-states is an organizational principle, which I propose should replace the antiquated concept of self or unitary self.

+But borderlines have very pronounced self-states, which appear to have nothing in common.
 Actually, many borderlines go to the point of naming the self-states, giving them names, and identifying each self-state almost as a separate person, with features and attributes and traits and behaviors and proclivities and tendencies and interests and beliefs and emotions and cognitions.

 You talk to any borderline, and she would be able to identify several such self-states.
 And as I said, many of them have names, separate names.
+Borderlines claim that they switch from one self-state to another.

 Many borderlines will say that they go on autopilot.
 They are suddenly no longer there, a process known as depersonalization.
 Depersonalization is, of course, a form of dissociation, together with the ensuing amnesia, forgetting what had happened.